StuartChartersE22/insomnia-plugin-testing/README.md

 There is an optional third argument to the field name to sepcify the type of equality to use:
 - "DEFAULT" (or unexpected value) stringifies the expected and testing results which are compared through strict equality
 - "REGEX" takes the expected value and uses it as a regular expression on the testing value.
 Both values are expected to be single String arguments
+- "CONTAINS" takes the expected value and sees if the testing value contains it.
+If the expected value is an array, it takes each element in turn and sees if it is contained.
+Order is not checked.

 Request: